DBorhara/ttp-summer-2023/Assignments/Assignment7-API.md

 Now open this folder (`zip-search`) in your text editor.
 You will see all of the code the create-react-app setup for us.
 Since this is the stock project we can begin editing the files as we see fit.
 You can start at `App.js` and you can also edit `public/index.html` (to add Bootstrap for example).

-## Project 2: City Locations
+## Project 2: Distance between Zips

-In this project we will allow the user to provide us a zip code and we will display all of the associated cities to the user.
+In this project we will allow the user to provide us two zip codes and we will display the distance between the 2 zip codes.

 To get started run the following commands

-- `create-react-app city-locations`
+- `create-react-app zip-distance`
-- `cd city-locations`
+- `cd zip-distance`
 - `npm start`

 At this point you should see the React hello world page running on your browser.
 You should leave it running in the background while you work on this project.

-Now open this folder (`city-locations`) in your text editor.
+Now open this folder (`zip-distance`) in your text editor.
 You will see all of the code the create-react-app setup for us.
 Since this is the stock project we can begin editing the files as we see fit.
 You can start at `App.js` and you can also edit `public/index.html` (to add Bootstrap for example).

-Using the same API as project 1, we will build a City search app, where given a city name, we will display all returned zip codes.
+Using the same API as project 1, we will build a zip-distance app, where given two zip codes, we will calculate the distance between the two zip codes.

 ### Primary Tasks

 Using the same zip-api we used in project 1:

-- Implement a City Search field that takes city names
+- Implement a distance calculator
-    + it should allow city names to be entered in upper, lower, or mixed case letters
-- Display all zip codes received from the API
+  - it should allow US zip codes only
+- Display distance in a given metric

 ### Stretch Features (Optional, but highly recommended)

-- Display all states within a given zip code radius
-- Group received zip codes by state
-- Display city details for each Zip code
-- Create a separate search for calculating the distance between 2 zipcodes
+- Keep a history of recent searches
+- Let user choose between which measurement they want the output in(either miles or kilometers)

 > Note: these will require additional fetch call to the API.
 Feel free to use your own CSS styles and to add any additional features you want.